lerenn/blog/content/posts/building-homelab-foundation-layer/index.md

 ## The Ansible Structure

-All foundation cluster infrastructure is organized in `cluster/`:
+All cluster infrastructure is organized in `cluster/`:

 ```text
 cluster/